DHSYan/Terminal-Chat-App/notes/kanban.md

 - [x] Refactor Auth.c
 - [x] Connect the client to server
 - [x] Add function where `load_credentials()` run out of 10 nodes
+- [x] Have Server send stuff to client as a "protocol" msg
 - [x] Fix Blocking System (AUTH)
 - [x] Authentication System